jlengrand/vscode-elm-signature/README.md

 ## Known Issues

-Calling out known issues can help limit users opening duplicate issues against your extension.

 You can find a complete list of issues [here](https://github.com/jlengrand/vscode-elm-signature/issues).

-However, in short :
+However, in short:

-* This extension is a first proof of concept and should **NOT** be considered ready for an exensive usage!
+* This extension is a first proof of concept and should **NOT** be considered ready for extensive usage!
-* The implementation of the extension is currently very naive and requires much more processing than needed.
-It might also mean that the extension can hang on large projects
+* The implementation of the extension is currently very naive, and requires much more processing than needed.
+It might also mean that the extension can hang on large projects.
 * The current Elm parser is done using a `regex`, which means:
     * Functions without signatures will not be detected
     * Spaces in function signatures have to be respected to work properly.
 Respect [elm-format](https://github.com/avh4/elm-format) conventions for good measure.
-* The UI is most likely to change in the future
+* The UI is very likely to change in the future

 ## Release Notes